safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 - Externally-owned account (EOA)
 - A smart contract that implements the [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) for signature validation, like Safe does.

-When a Safe owner is an EOA it will generate generate an ECDSA signature to approve a Safe transaction.
+When a Safe owner is an EOA it will generate an ECDSA signature to approve a Safe transaction.
 When a Safe owner is a smart account, the signature algorithm will depends on the implementation of the smart account.

 In this guide we will use the following Safe account setup: